krakrukra/PocketAdmin/README.md

 "PID 5635"
 ... all other commands here ...

-2. "DELAY " command first waits extra time until host had sent at least 1 read command to MSD interface (in MSD+HID configuration) and
+2. "DELAY " command first waits extra time until host had sent at least 1 read command to MSD interface
-received at least 1 report from HID interface (all configurations), and only then waits for a specified number of milliseconds.
+(in MSD+HID configuration) and received at least 1 report from HID interface (all configurations),
+and only then waits for a specified number of milliseconds.
-that is to make sure host has done its initializations (e.g. installed drivers) and you are only waiting for GUI elements to update
+that is to make sure host has done its initializations (e.g. installed drivers) and you are only waiting
+for GUI elements to update

 3. "STRING " command only accepts ASCII-printable characters, max length of the string is 400 characters.
-If you want to use a
+If you want to use a different language, switch GUI settings and then use ASCII symbols that are bound
-different language, switch GUI settings and then use ASCII symbols that are bound to the same physical key as the symbol you are trying
+to the same physical key as the symbol you are trying to print.
+For example,
-to print. for example, if GUI is configured to use RU layout, "STRING dtkjcbgtl" command will result in "велосипед" string typed.
+if GUI is configured to use RU layout, "STRING dtkjcbgtl" command will result in "велосипед" string typed.

-4. single ASCII-printable character commands are available, for which no SHIFT modifier will be used, that is, both commands "M"
+4. single ASCII-printable character commands are available, for which no SHIFT modifier will be used, that is,
-and "m"  will type "m".
+both commands "M" and "m"  will type "m".
 This also means that commands such as "GUI r" or "GUI R" are the same.
 any non ASCII-printable character causes the rest of the line to be ignored.

-5. there can be multiple kewords on one line (up to 5), but only if modifier key commands are used, all other commands
+5. there can be multiple kewords on one line (up to 5), but only if modifier key commands are used,
-(including single character commands) execute and skip the rest of the line.
-Modifier key commands only work if followed
+all other commands (including single character commands) execute and skip the rest of the line.
-by a press key command or newline, for example, "CTRL ALT DELETE", "CONTROL SHIFT T" or "ALT " are valid commands.
+Modifier key commands only work if followed by a press key command or newline, for example,
+"CTRL ALT DELETE", "CONTROL SHIFT T" or "ALT " are valid commands.

-6. if you want a modifier key pressed (CTRL, SHIFT, ALT, GUI), but no keycode sent along with it, always keep a spacebar after the
+6. if you want a modifier key pressed (CTRL, SHIFT, ALT, GUI), but no keycode sent along with it,
-keyword, such as "CTRL ", "ALT " instead of "CTRL", "ALT"
+always keep a spacebar after the keyword, such as "CTRL ", "ALT " instead of "CTRL", "ALT"

-7. commands "DEFAULT\_DELAY", "DEFAULTDELAY", "DELAY ", "REPEAT\_SIZE ", "REPEAT ", "VID ", "PID " take numeric arguments (decimal numbers).
+7. commands "DEFAULT\_DELAY", "DEFAULTDELAY", "DELAY ", "REPEAT\_SIZE ", "REPEAT ", "VID ", "PID "
+take numeric arguments (decimal numbers).
 size of these decimal strings can not be longer than 6 symbols. that means "DELAY 5123456" is invalid

 8. "REPEAT " command can repeat a block of commands (max block size = 400 characters).
+"REPEAT\_SIZE "
-"REPEAT\_SIZE " command specifies the number of commands in this
+command specifies the number of commands in this block, for example the following script will execute
-block, for example the following script will execute 3 commands right before REPEAT for 11 times (once normally + repeated 10 times):
+3 commands right before REPEAT for 11 times (once normally + repeated 10 times):
 "REPEAT\_SIZE 3"
 "STRING this command block of 3 commands is repeated"
 "ENTER"